bridgecrewio/checkov-action/README.md

 # A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs:
-  # This workflow contains a single job called "build"
+  # This workflow contains a single job called "scan"
-  build:
+  scan:
     permissions:
       contents: read # for actions/checkout to fetch code
       security-events: write # for github/codeql-action/upload-sarif to upload SARIF results